Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

 **Test description**

-This test test aims to verify that the external USB devices are detected correctly by the firmware and all basic keys work according to their labels.
+This test aims to verify that the external USB devices are detected correctly by the firmware and all basic keys work according to their labels.

 **Test configuration data**